 The victim, Jeanette Wicks.

 In 1935, Jeanette Wicks divorced her husband of seven years on the grounds of desertion.
-She subsequently supported herself by operating a tiny kiosk, located at the entrance to a four storey building at 97 York Street, central Sydney.
+She subsequently supported herself by operating a tiny kiosk in located at the entrance to a four storey building at 97 York Street, central Sydney.
 Tobacco products and lottery tickets were her main stock-in-trade.

 Sentry box cigarette stall